tnh/simple-sinatra-app/ansible/readme.txt

 TODO
 ====
 1. Implemented a separated ansible automation script for CentOS and Ubuntu.
-Better if merger them to a single script.
+Better if merger them to a single script
 2. Enhance deploy script to support specifiying ssh private key file
+3. Improve Ruby version management